Clear casing made through transparent plastic molding, offering excellent visibility and precision for electronic enclosures.

 • Window frames and roofing panels

-PVC’s ability to maintain clarity while offering strength makes it suitable for industrial applications and products that require both visibility and durability.
+PVC’s ability to maintain clarity while offering strength makes it suitable for industrial applications and products requiring visibility and durability.

 Choosing the Right Steel for Clear Plastic Molding